aresta/topotresc/README.md

 ## Quick start

 ### Prerequisites

 - Install docker and docker-composer.
 - Tested in mac.
-For linux and windows should be no problem.
+For linux and windows should work fine with minor adjustments.

 ### Clone the project, build the docker images and the project